How to Improve Your Trading with Past Chart Data (3 Options)

 Although you won’t encounter the exact same psychological obstacles you might find in the live markets, by creating a live experience it does get you as close as possible to that while using past data.

 This is easily the preferred option for using past data to improve your trading, however the cost is also higher than with the other options we have discussed.
-Some of our members have chosen to invest in the platform and have had some good things to say about it:

 - Closely replicates a live market experience